RubyRubenstahl/artikcloud-ProxyHub/README.md

   There are two types of devices: discoverable (by the hub) and non-discoverable.
 The workflows of adding them are different.
 If a device (e.g. Philips Hue) is discoverable, the hub will search your nearby device and give you the opportunity to add it to ARTIK Cloud.
 If a device is not discoverable (e.g. "Shell Proxy" and "TTS Player"), you must add it manually.

- 4. We will use TTS Player for the rest of demo.
+ 4. We will use the TTS Player for the rest of demo.
 Click "+" on "TTS Player" and then click "ADD TO ARTIK Cloud".
 You should see you have a TTS player in the hub.
   ![Add Devices](./img/screen4_TTSplayer.png)

- 5. Go to My ARTIK Cloud.
+ 5. Go to [My ARTIK Cloud](https://my.artik.cloud).
 You should see a TTS player has been added to your account.

  6. Click that device at My ARTIK Cloud to send an action. e.g. Play "How are you!".
   ![Add Devices](./img/screen5_sendAction.png)